PROBATE LAWYER SINGAPORE

 - With regard to altering your will.
 Your lawyer would be able to advise you on whether a codicil is sufficient or if you should make a new will.
 You are advised against altering a will yourself by cancelling certain portions or adding sentences in as if the alterations do not comply with legitimate procedure, it may invalidate the will.

-Contact At Gloria James-Civetta & Co, Specialist Estate Matters Lawyers, Singapore
+Contact At Gloria James-Civetta & Co, Estate Matters Lawyers, Singapore

-Here, at Gloria James-Civetta & Co, our expert team of estate matters solicitors can help you get through this challenging time as efficiently as possible.
+Here, at Gloria James-Civetta & Co, our team of Estate Matters lawyers can help you get through this challenging time as efficiently as possible.
 We understand that estate matters may seem complex, but we work with our clients to explain the process clearly and concisely in language they understand.
 We can assist you will all kinds of estate matters and also offer a fixed fee Probate service for straightforward cases to help you obtain the Grant of Probate/Grant of Letters of Administration in an expedited and cost-effective manner.